chrisjgilbert/CV/README.md

 My previous role required me to learn new technical skills quickly.
 My ability to do this meant whilst I was at McCann Erickson I was trusted by the Senior Engineer to run several high pressured sessions despite only being an Assistant at the time.

-The job's technical skills involved being a professional user of audio software, knowledge of acoustics and microphones, and an being comfortable interpreting audio specifications.
+The job's technical skills involved being a professional and fast user of audio software, knowledge of acoustics and microphones, and an being comfortable interpreting often complex audio specifications and applying them to your work.
+I also kept up with and learned newer technologies such as Source Connect and the world of VR audio.

 - Professional Pro Tools, Logic, Native Instruments and Oxford Plugin user.
 - I achieved Wwise 101 certification through self-learning.
-- Learning new technologies such as Source Connect (Skype for audio studio).

 #### Creative